This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Pastoral Group

-The Pastoral Group exists to support the Minister in visiting the elderly and housebound.
+The Pastoral Group support the Minister in telephoning and visiting the elderly and housebound.

-The committee oversee the production and distribution of the monthly magazine, the Year Book, and this Website as well as undertaking publicity on behalf of the congregation including the notice boards and articles in the local press.
+Oversees the production and distribution of the monthly magazine, Year Book, and this Website, as well as parish cards at Christmas and Easter.

 Archive